karantan/psusage/README.md

 Ref: https://man7.org/linux/man-pages/man5/proc.5.html

-With this change the code should be simpler and easiler to hack.
+With this change, the code should be simpler and easier to hack.

 ## Key concepts and definitions